Orcasphynx/Fun-Stuff/README.md

 Self-Explanatory

 First Thing: Hijera: Beginnings...
 A 2D game I spent hours on for fun after learning how to progam in python and do basic graphics.
 Its a bit finicky but I might continue working on it to practice python.
+You will need to use a PyCharm edition with the pygame package installed.